-According to McKinsey, four groups of countries are classified according to their readiness to adopt AI.
+adopt AI.
 The USA and China constitute Group 1.
 New Zealand is in Group 2, among 'economies with strong comparative strengths'.
 This group also includes strong AI performers the UK, South Korea and Canada.
-An AI divide is likely to emerge between advanced and developing economies.
+An Al divide is likely to emerge between advanced and developing economies.

-Likewise, PwC predicts that the greatest gains will be seen in the USA and China, where Al will impact all sectors of the economies.
+Likewise, PwC predicts that the greatest gains will be seen in the USA and China, where AI will impact all sectors of the economies.
 New Zealand is not singled out in PwC's model, but is included in the 'rest of the world' along with Africa and Oceania, a geographical amalgam that is estimated to benefit by only 5.6 percent of GDP; compared to 26.1 percent in China and 10.4 percent in developed Asia.

-TABLE 7: Group 1 and Group 2 countries by Al readiness according to McKinsey GROUP 1 GROUP 2 China United States Australia Canada Finland Germany Israel Netherlands Norway South Korea Belgium Estonia France Iceland Japan New Zealand Singapore Sweden
+readiness according to McKinsey GROUP 1 GROUP 2 China Australia Belgium United States Canada Estonia Finland France Germany Iceland Japan Israel Netherlands New Zealand Singapore Norway South Korea Sweden